-Doc is one of three representatives elected at the 2016 6th Congressional District Convention to serve on the State Central Committee, the 80+ member governing board of the Republican Party of Virginia (RPV).
-In the past four years the Committee has tackled slating, worked to improve military participation in conventions, addressed electronic meetings, dealt with ethics issues, and more.
+Doc is one of three representatives elected at the 2016 6th Congressional District Convention to serve on the State Central Committee (SCC), the 80 member governing board of the Republican Party of Virginia (RPV).
+In the past several years the SCC has tackled slating, worked to improve military participation in conventions, dealt with ethics issues, and more.
 The SCC is the final “court of appeal” for individuals seeking redress of grievances involving various Republican individuals and entities, and has modified and improved the RPV Party Plan, the overriding rule for how the Republican Party in Virginia does business.
 In his position on the SCC, Doc has worked to help develop a coalition of members who may or may not agree in every issue but who can work together in areas of mutual interest that will further the work of the Party and help Republicans do a better job of protecting our Commonwealth and our country from the ravages of radical socialism.

 Importance of the Office

-Decisions made by the Committee include selecting methods of nominations for candidates, guiding the direction of the RPV, fundraising, hearing and ruling on appeals from local committees, and providing the tools and resources local committees need to be successful (databases, victory offices and field staff, handbooks, training).
+Decisions made by the Committee include selecting methods of nominations for statewide candidates, guiding the direction of the RPV, fundraising, and helping local committees have the tools and resources necessary to be successful (databases, victory offices and field staff, handbooks, training).

 1) Methods of Nomination